Automatic train control: United States

 Only three freight railroads, Union Pacific, Florida East Coast and CSX Transportation, have adopted any form of ATC on their own networks.
 The systems on both FEC and CSX work in conjunction with pulse code cab signals, which in the case of CSX was inherited from the Richmond, Fredericksburg and Potomac railroad on its single main line.
 Union Pacific's was inherited on portions of the Chicago and Northwestern east–west main line and works in conjunction with an early two aspect cab signaling system designed for use with ATC.
 On CSX and FEC more restrictive cab signal changes require the engineer to initiate a minimum brake application or face a more severe penalty application that will bring the train to a stop.
 Neither system requires explicit speed control or adherence to a braking curve.
 The Union Pacific system requires an immediate brake application that cannot be released until the train's speed has been reduced to 40 mph (for any train traveling above that speed).
 Then, the train's speed must be further reduced to no more than 20 mph within 70 seconds of the initial cab signal drop.
 Failure to apply the brakes for these speed reductions will result in a penalty application.

 All three freight ATC systems provide the engineer with a degree of latitude in applying brakes in a safe and proper manner, since improper braking can result in a derailment or a runaway.
 None of the systems are in effect in difficult or mountainous terrain.

 Automatic Train Control (A.T.C.) for high-speed passenger trains was first implemented in 1972 in the San Francisco Bay Area by the "Bay Area Rapid Transit District" (B.A.R.T.D.).
 Their system was the first of its kind to utilize complex electronic circuitry and computer control for the daily operation of trains.
 The primary control system is designed so that normal acceleration and deceleration of vehicles is accomplished in a fully automated manner through transmittal of binary encoded speed commands from "wayside" track transmitters to onboard train receivers.
 Assuming a high degree of electronic hardware reliability, the most critical technical problem is the allocation of adequate stopping distances between trains.
 Computation of these stopping margins must adequately take into account measurements of train braking performance under a wide variety of rail conditions.

+Oceania

+Australia

+ATC is used in Queensland between Caboolture and Bundaberg, in addition to ATP.
+This line is used by the Tilt Train, as well as other freight and passenger services.

+ATC was also used on Sydney's Inner West Light Rail until 2015, when the Variotrams were withdrawn from service.
+The line no longer has any safeguards to prevent human error.